GlotPress/GlotPress/.github/CONTRIBUTING.md

 GlotPress includes automated test code, but coverage is not complete at this time.
 Contributing new tests for GlotPress is a great way to better understand the codebase and contribute to the project at the same time.

-There are two types of automated tests:

-* unit tests, implemented using [PHPUnit](https://phpunit.de/)
-* general code metrics using [Scrutinizer](https://scrutinizer-ci.com/)

 ### Unit tests

 You can run [PHPUnit](https://phpunit.de/) on Unix or Windows, however at this time instructions and scripts are only provided for Unix.
 GlotPress tests are based on the WordPress test suite which is currently only compatible with PHPUnit up to 7.x.
 Please use the latest PHPUnit version from the 7.x branch.